affandyfandy/java-manuella/Week 10/Lecture 19/README.md

 4. **Gateway Service** (http://localhost:8080)

    The Gateway Service serves as the facade for the Invoice API and Product API.
 It simplifies the client’s interaction by exposing a unified API that routes requests to the appropriate backend service based on the URL path.
-The gateway is configured to forward requests to the correct service:
+The gateway is configured to forward requests to the correct service that use eureka in the [application.yml](gateway%2Fsrc%2Fmain%2Fresources%2Fapplication.yml)
 5. **Discovery Service** (http://localhost:8761)

    The Discovery Service (Eureka) provides service discovery functionality, allowing microservices to register themselves and discover other services.
-This helps in load balancing and routing requests dynamically to available service instances.
+This helps in routing requests dynamically to available service instances.
 The Eureka server URL is used by the Gateway Service to locate the services for routing purposes.

 Requests to /invoices are routed to the Invoice API.